Does Firefox Use Less RAM Than Chrome?

-Does Firefox use less RAM than Chrome?
-In our May 2026 loaded-tab test, yes.
-Firefox used less memory than Chrome at 30 and 50 loaded tabs.
-Chrome was lighter at idle, and Edge stayed close at low tab counts, so treat these numbers as one controlled test, not a universal browser ranking.
+In our May 2026 loaded-tab test, yes: Firefox used less RAM than Chrome at 30 and 50 loaded tabs.
+Chrome was lighter at idle, and Edge used the least memory at 10 loaded tabs.
+That makes Firefox the winner for this heavy loaded-tab workload, not a permanent browser ranking.

 | Browser | Idle | 10 tabs | 30 tabs | 50 tabs | Best for |